How To Calculate 88 Days of Work for your Second Year Visa in Australia

 What is GAFFL?

-GAFFL connects travellers in Australia who have similar itineraries to share costs and experiences as the backpack around the country.
-Simply type the destination you are traveling to, connect with travelers and locals, chat, meet up and explore together!
+GAFFL connects travelers in Australia who have similar itineraries to share costs and experiences as they backpack around the country.
+Simply type the destination you are traveling to, connect with travelers and locals, chat, meet up, and explore together!